No Kings: Jokers Wild!

 Kendall's side hustle is paranormal conspiracy.
 Should he handle White House messaging?

 Y'all!
-The guy vibe coding White House adware and pinging Trump donors' location every four minutes has a whole persona dedicated to wild conspiracies.
+The guy vibe coding White House adware accused of pinging Trump donors' location every four minutes has a whole persona dedicated to wild conspiracies.

 Here are just a few: